cs-24-sw-3-01/typst-documents/report/chapters/foundation.typ

-      [Integration of vacation balance], [Vacation balance status integrated in the calendar, enabling users to monitor personal saved and lent vacation days.], [M,L,D,C], [Manual registration of absence], [The option to overwrite registered vacation/absence, enabling users to register non-formal#todo[evt. adde uddybende note] absence or correct misregistered vacation.], [L,D], [Vacation record], [A record of a teams previously planned vacations, spanning from three months to one and a half years back, to act as templates for future vacation periods.], [D], []
+      [Integration of vacation balance], [Vacation balance status integrated in the calendar, enabling users to monitor personal saved and lent vacation days.], [M,L,D,C], [Manual registration of absence], [The option to overwrite registered vacation/absence, enabling users to register non-formal#todo[evt. adde uddybende note] absence or correct misregistered vacation.], [L,D], [Vacation record], [A record of a teams previously planned vacations, spanning from three months to one and a half years back, to act as templates for future vacation periods.], [D], [Simple design], [Simple design predominantly resembling the original KMD Ferieplanlægger.],[L, M, D, C], [Different types of views], [Horizontal and vertical configuration of calendar view.], [D], [Language: English], [ ], [D],
-  ), caption: ("Feature requests for the new system to be developed.
-With abbreviations: D; Dion Andersen, L; Linda  , M; Mats  and C; Caroline,  referring to each employees respective interview records.")
+      [Nationality-specific holidays], [Integration of Danish and Polish vacation days, catering to the two primary nationalities employed at KMD], [M, D, C], [Distinction between types of days], [Pattern or color coordination of different types of days and vacations.], [L], [Employee distinction], [Distinction between employees with color, intials or picture.], [D], [Panel with teams], [A fixed panel containing the teams that the user is a part of], [D], [Tutorials or guides for features], [Several guides or tutorials for different features in the calendar], [C], [Team customization], [Possibility to create a team in order to access an overview of a teams planned vacation], [M], [Sorting of teams], [When accessing a list of teams, the teams that the current user is a part of will appear at the top of the list.], [L], [Searchable features], [The option to search for either specific employees or teams.], [L, M], [Team distinction in accesibility], [The option to mark different absence periods for different teams, in case the user works in two teams at once.], [C], [Changing team admin], [The option to change the teams' administrator, either manually or automatically.], [L], [Admin acceptance], [Vacations having to be accepted in the planner by an administrator.], [C], [Communication from planner to SAP], [Relevant actions being transferred from the absence planner to SAP], [C], [Notes], [The option to add notes to a vacation.], [D, L, C] ), caption: ("Feature requests for the new system to be developed.
+With abbreviations: D; Dion Andersen, L; Linda  , M; Mats Lindberg and C; Caroline Ramsdal referring to each employees respective interview records.")
 ) <feature-requests-table>

+// OBS!! der skal tjekkes op på om de requestede features er tildelt til de rigtige mennesker

 These feature requests can be summarized into a list of key concepts to take into account when developing the new solution.
 - The existing features of the current calendar is generally liked.